 Beginning in 2014, the Board is comprised of three (3) attorney members appointed by the Governor.
-At least two board members shall have experience in tax law (CPA, LLM in Tax, Board Certification, or past service as a Judge).
+All board members must have experience in tax law (CPA, LLM in Tax, Board Certification, or past service as a Judge).
 At least one of these two board members shall be certified as a Tax Law Specialist by the Louisiana Board of Legal Specialization.
 The board members serve staggered fixed terms of four years.

 Historically, the Board was comprised of three (3) members appointed by the Governor to serve fixed six (6) year terms.
 Two (2) members were originally required to be Louisiana Attorneys and one (1) member was a Louisiana CPA.
 Before 1977, the Board picked its own Chairperson.

 The Board previously had jurisdiction over liquor and beer permits.

 The Board is an independent quasi-judicial entity that comprises three attorney members who are tax law experts appointed by the governor and confirmed by the Senate.

 It is our top priority to provide taxpayers with an equitable, expeditious, and cost effective forum for the review of their appeals.